LEARNAcademy/syllabus/github/assessments.md

 **You have successfully submitted your assessment!**

 #### Next Steps
-- An instructor will review your code and leave you comments.
-  - Possible Instructor responses are:
+An instructor will review your code and leave you comments.
+Possible instructor responses are:
     - Approval: You are clear to merge.
     - Comment: There is something that should be changed before approval.
     - Request for Changes: There is something that needs to be addressed before the assessment can continue being reviewed.